rilldata/rill/docs/docs/manage/usergroup-management.md

 ## Creating the User group

-You can create a usergroup by running the following and following the CLI instructions:
+You can create a new user group by running the following and following the CLI instructions:

 ```
 rill usergroup create